rachlllg/Project_Bird-Song-Classifier-with-Machine-Learning/README.md

 The project was very open-ended, the teams are free to select any topic of interest and any dataset pertaining to that topic, with the objective to build a machine learning model.

 All work was done in Google Colab (Free), with Python as the programming language.
+For training the deep neural networks (FFNN, CNN, and RNN), GPU is recommended to speed-up the processing time.
 Notable Python packages used:
 - standard: numpy, pandas
 - audio processing: librosa
 - modeling: scikit-learn, tensorflow